MotusWTS/motus/inst/doc/upstream_api.md

    - a list with this item:
       - error: "authentication failed"

+### Notes ###

-Note: the token returned by this API must be included in all other API calls as a parameter called `authToken`.
+1. The token returned by this API must be included in all other API calls as a parameter called `authToken`.
 This is not shown in the prototypes below.

-### get batches by tag project ###
+2. Authorization is by project: if a user has permission for a project, then that user can see:

+   - all batches, runs, and hits for receiver deployments by that project

+   - all runs and hits for tag deployments by that project

+Calls where no authorized data are available return an appropriate data.frame with zero rows.

-   batches_for_tag_project (projectID, ts)
+### batches_for_tag_project (projectID, ts) ###

        - projectID: integer project ID
        - ts: numeric timestamp